ClojureBridgeLondon/workshop-content-gitbook/data-structures/adding-values-to-vectors.md

-# Vector Update
+# Adding values to a Vector

 The `conj` function will add a value to an existing vector.

 Actually `conj` like most Clojure functions returns a new vector with the value from the original vector and the new value.

 A vector is immutable.
 Once you create a vector, it is not possible to change it.